ruixingw/parmhess/README.md

 Although, only a small unit conversion utility is used in *cclib*.
 We plan to contribute some file parsing codes of *rxcclib* to *cclib* in the future.

 ## Prepare Input File

+It is recommended to generate all inputs file by [*Tsubasa* program](https://github.com/ruixingw/tsubasa).

-PHF scheme will need a MM input file and the QM Hessian.
+Parthess scheme needs an MM input file and the QM Hessian input file.

-- QM Hessian is usually obtained by a frequency calculation. *Parthess* program accepts the Gaussian Formatted Checkpoint File (FCHK) as the QM Hessian input.
+- *Parthess* accepts the Gaussian Formatted Checkpoint File (FCHK) as the QM Hessian input.
+A frequency calculation can yield the Hessian.
-- MM input file includes the equilibrium geometry (same with FCHK file), atom types, atomic charges, and MM functions.
-The MM input file follows Gaussian Format.
-The undetermined force constants are noted with "XXXXXX".
+- The MM input file follows Gaussian Format, which includes the optimized geometry, atom types, atomic charges, and MM functions.
+The undetermined force constants are denoted by "XXXXXX".
 An example for H<sub>2</sub>O<sub>2</sub> is attached.

 ```